Whitney-Nihi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 -21-reverse - reverses input
 -22-users_and_homes - displays all users and their home directories, sorted by users.
--100-empty_casks - finds all empty files and directories in the current directory and all sub-directories
+-100-empty_casks - finds all empty files and directories in the current directory and all sub-directories -101-gifs - lists all the files with a .gif extension in the current directory and all its sub-directories.